SteveWinward/Speaking/Sessions/20250605/README.md

-# Microsoft DOE Symposium 2025
+# Energy Empowered Summit 2025
 This is a companion page that includes links to all the references in my AI session delivered on Thursday, June 5th.

 ## Connect with Me